The 5 best URL shorteners in 2025

 Where it could improve:

-- Limited standalone functionality: Outside of Hootsuite, Ow.ly doesn’t bring much to the table.
+- Limited standalone functionality: Ow.ly doesn't bring much to the table outside of Hootsuite.

-- Less flexibility: Custom domains and advanced analytics aren’t as robust as some competitors.
+- Less flexibility: Custom domains and advanced analytics are not as deep as some competitors.

 How to Choose the Right URL Shortener

 In 2025, the URL shortener you pick should fit your exact workflow.
-If you’re just a casual user, a quick and free tool like TinyURL might be all you need.
-For serious marketers and business owners, T.LY and Rebrandly provide the kind of in-depth analytics, branding features, and integrations that deliver real value.
-And if you’re embedded in a social media management platform, Ow.ly might be the simplest option.
+If you're just a casual user, a quick and free tool like TinyURL might be all you need.
+For serious marketers and business owners, T.LY and Rebrandly provide in-depth analytics, branding features, and integrations that deliver real value.
+And if you're embedded in a social media management platform, Ow.ly might be the most straightforward option.

 Related Posts